TheRealBond/TheRealBond/README.md

 - 👋 Hi, I’m @TheRealBond
-- 👀 I’m interested in a huge ranged of things from sports to technology
+- 👀 I’m interested in a huge range of things from sports to technology.
 - 🌱 I’m currently learning Full Stack Software Development with Code Institute.